darbyatNE/ds5020_mlp_project/README.md

 * This project is provided to showcase a method designed for classification, recognition, prediction and approximation.

-* To get started with regression type "make regression" in the command line
+* To get started clone this repository onto your local network and navigate to the ds5020_mlp_project directory in your terminal.

+* type "make mlp" to run the mlp model

 * Repo Directories:
-    - data: contains the data files for the regression/mlp models
+    - data: contains the data files for the mlp model
-    - src: contains the source code for the regression/mlp models
+    - src: contains the source code for the mlp models

 # Bibliography